This is the third and final part of my 2017 Keto anniversary feature write up. Read the first part here.

 As much as Ketogenic intervention is now widely recognised (though sadly not yet in my most isolated city of the world) – they are nevertheless NOT lightly recreational.
 Nor are they a whimsical curiosity once-in-a-while moments and back out again.
 One week of SKD is NOT enough for you to fully understand every implications of changing a dietary regiment (ANY regiment) upon your daily living implications.
 It would ideally be at least two months combined with resistance training; which I will explain more below as my next following question down below.

-If you have not fully understood every effects of low (<100), very low (<75 to <50) or theraupeutically Ketogenic (<25) carbohydrate grammage restrictions per day for less than a month straight; without ever touching a gram of starch or a gram of rice, then I am afraid that CKD is UNLIKELY yet to be a solution for you.
+If you have not fully understood every effects of low (<100), very low (<75 to <50) or theraupeutically Ketogenic (<25) carbohydrate grammage restrictions per day for less than a month straight.
+Then I am afraid that CKD is UNLIKELY yet to be a solution for you.

 The reason being for this (seemingly forever) long timeframe is important because of you are strongly encouraged to self-enforce your own understanding of the above effects; should they arise.
 What to do if you have chest tightness, cramps, muscle tightness, lightheadedness?
 Magnesium citrates, Zinc and/or (start at a tiny level) of potassium / cream of tartare in your Apple Cider Vinegar drink.
 What to do if you feel bloated after meals?
 Consider digestive enzymes / betaine HCLs + Pepsin; this in my opinion is conducive to all digestive functions anyway irrespective of dietary regiments.